ezraroi/Human-AI-Collab/output/methods.md

 A structured prompting protocol that uses AI as a **reflective surface** rather than a substitute thinker.
 Reflective Prompting keeps **alpha-function** with the human, organizes **technical scaffolding (Sₜ)** so it amplifies rather than replaces human metabolism, and **prevents premature collapse of the experienced challenge inside the ZPD** by slowing work into recursive reflective loops (the structural Challenge Gap \|D–C\| remains pre-existing).Its purpose is to prevent **PSB **while feeding the Journal with metabolized, owned insights (Journal relevant only in Identity Stakes work).
 ### System Role
 - Converts AI interaction from **consumption** to **co-articulation**.
-- Maintains the *conditions* for Productive Epistemic Tension—keeping the human cognitively stretched but still metabolically engaged—so transformation can occur instead of instant pseudo-clarity.
+- Helps preserve the conditions for Productive Epistemic Tension (in the presence of adequate scaffolding and Functional Alterity)—keeping the human cognitively stretched but still metabolically engaged—so transformation can occur instead of instant pseudo-clarity.
 - Ensures AI remains a **Piagetian Tool (Object)** serving the human container, rather than a pseudo-MKO doing the alpha-function for the user.
 - Provides the **session-level protocol** that operates inside the Recursive–Refine–Validate Cycle.